alijahani/wildfire-rl/README.md

 # Wildfire RL

-**Wildfire RL** is a reinforcement learning project for wildfire suppression agents, built using PyTorch.
+**Wildfire RL** is a reinforcement learning project for wildfire suppression agents, built using PyTorch and free-range-zoo.

 This project was developed for the **MOASEI 2025 Competition** (part of the AAMAS 2025 Competitions), and was awarded as the **winner of Track #3 (Wildfire)**.